The Bustle Era: Women's Fashions of the 1870s -1880s

 During the 1870s and 80s the Industrial Revolution produced a concept of conspicuous consumption.
 Capitalism generated a new type of elite and class consciousness.
 When once status was based on royalty, nobility, and land ownership, a new social elite grew out of industry.

 The Victorian ideal of morality based on financial success tied self identity with consumption.
 As mass production increased the availability of products the producers of those goods needed new customers.
-Through advertising fashion magazines and department stores enticed a materialistic culture to desire novelty, luxury, and ornamentation.
+Advertising, fashion magazines, and department store marketing enticed a materialistic culture to desire novelty, luxury, and ornamentation.

 Architecture and interior design looked to historic periods for inspiration.
 Furniture and buildings reflected and mixed Gothic, Renaissance, Rococo, and Louis XVI styles.